anna-gayle/dsp-tse-device-app/README.md

-# Raspberry Pi Interface App
+# Flutter APP for DSP/TSE Raspberry Device

 A Flutter-based app interface for monitoring and controlling a Raspberry Pi device, built with support for **Windows** and **Android** platforms.
 The app features a modular layout, real-time visualizations, customizable settings, and mock data designed to simulate future integration with hardware APIs and Python-based backend pipelines.